How language shapes culture and culture shapes language

 Easy-to-understand language leads to easy-to-act and sustainable initiatives

 While some may use complex intellectual language as it is their way of communicating (or at times to demonstrate how smart they are), it can make messages far less tangible and actionable.

 We have seen consultants bamboozle clients with complex language and ideas that cause them to either be rejected OR taken on as an expert/saviour by the organisation.
 Taking on a saviour is dangerous for an organisation; it can create dependency on a method that only the consultant understands.
 The new ideas may only be grasped at a surface level by the organisation and once the consultant goes, they can fall into disuse and make little impact.

 The easier and more digestible our language, the greater the capacity for people to quickly act on the messages and make them their own.
 Paradoxically, the simpler a complex message can be made, the greater its impact.
 Adaptive Cultures have noticed how the language we use with our clients has the potential to help them, at a very deep level, to create their new reality.

 As environments become more complex, the causes of challenges become less easy to diagnose and solve.
 People with different worldviews will often “solve the problem” through their own filtered worldview and personal map of what is true or right.
 It is essential to use language that identifies the maps we use and their possible limitations so that we can look at challenges that confront us through multiple maps and perspectives, rather than defending our own worldviews.

-The upcoming Adaptive Cultures Accreditation (commencing in March 2018) supports practitioners to explore how they can enable their organisation through applying adaptive language.
-You can find out more here: Accreditation
+The upcoming Adaptive Cultures Accreditation (commencing in February 2022) supports practitioners to explore how they can enable their organisation through applying adaptive language.
+You can find out more here: Practitioner Development Program.